xhavli/ISA24_NetStat/README.md

 # ISA NetStat

 Author: Adam Havlik - xhavli59

 Date: 18.11.2024

-### About the project
+## About

 An application for obtaining network traffic statistics

 Program is scanning only `tcp`, `udp`, `icmp` or `icmpv6` packets on specified network interface.
 Supported network interfaces are `Ethernet` and `Wlan`.
 Then statistics will be displayed and updated by refresh time.
+How many statistics will be displayed depends on provided argument

 Inspired by [iftop](https://pdw.ex-parrot.com/iftop/), native linux command line application to measure internet speed and transmitted payloads